Dept of Clinical Neurosciences

 A Representative light microscopy sagittal section of a mouse brain showing SUCNR1 expression (arrowhead) detected by immunohistochemistry.
 B subventricular zone with choroid plexus (empty arrowhead).
 C cortical lesion.
 D hippocampal formation, and Emeninges and cerebellum.
 Tissue was collected from a C57Bl6 mouse with MOG35-55-induced experimental autoimmune encephalomyelitis (EAE) at 15 days post-immunization and was co-stained with haematoxylin (purple) (photo credits; Greg Krzak).

-Advances in healthcare have significantly increased the life expectancy of populations across the globe.
+Advances in healthcare have significantly increased life expectancy worldwide.
 As a result, the total number of people over the age of 65 is expected to double by 2050.
 This will lead to an increase in the number of people living with age-related neurodegenerative disorders, which will result in an enormous financial burden on health facilities to manage and care for these patients.
-Currently no treatments exist that can reverse or slow the progression of these diseases.
+Currently, no treatments exist that can reverse or slow the progression of these diseases.
 One feature found across ageing and in neurodegenerative disease is smouldering neuroinflammation.

-New research in the lab is focused on how intrinsic and extrinsic factors in cell types can drive and maintain smouldering inflammation.
-Here, we use advanced techniques, such as conditional gene editing in human cells, human stem cell-based disease modelling, mini-brain technology, and computer-aided analytical processing to further uncover the main fuels and drivers of smouldering inflammation.
+Research in the lab is focused on understanding how intrinsic and extrinsic factors across key CNS cell types can drive and maintain smouldering inflammation, and how these mechanisms can be therapeutically targeted.
+We use advanced techniques, including conditional gene editing in human cells, patient-derived stem cell-based disease modelling, organoid and mini-brain technology, and multi-omics and computer-aided analytical processing to systematically uncover the main fuels and drivers of smouldering inflammation.

 Mitochondrial network (Tom20, white) in human iNSCs.
 Nuclei are counterstained with DAPI (blue) (photo credits; Bristena Ionescu).